jchip/fynjs/docusaurus/docs/getting-started/installation.md

  - create an empty `packages` directory
  - add `commitlint` config if enabled

-Please visit [here](https://github.com/electrode-io/fynpo/blob/master/packages/create-fynpo/README.md) for more detailed information about `create-fynpo`.
+Please visit [here](https://github.com/jchip/fynjs/blob/master/packages/create-monorepo/README.md) for more detailed information about `@fynjs/create-monorepo`.

 #### Options:

 **`commitlint`** : Used to initialize the repo with commitlint configuration.
 This is enabled by default.

 To initialize the repo without commitlint configuration, run the command with `no-commitlint` options.
 In this case, a simple `fynpo.json` config file will be added instead of `fynpo.config.js`.

 ```
-npx create-fynpo fynpo-repo --no-commitlint
+npx @fynjs/create-monorepo fynpo-repo --no-commitlint
 ```

 The `commitlint` configuration can always be added later by running: